RAW DENIM CARE 101

 We don’t just talk about ethics and sustainability, we live and breathe them.
-One way we can demonstrate this, is by showing you how to care for your A.BCH garments, and other clothes in your wardrobe for that matter.
+One way we can demonstrate this, is by showing you how to care for your A.BCH garments, and other clothes in your wardrobe.

 Image by Sheree Porter

-Because no excess dye has been washed off, the fabric is ultra rich in colour.
-Unfortunately, this dye can then "rub" onto other lighter coloured items that it comes into friction with (think white undies and blue jeans, or a tote bag on a white tee).
+Because excess dyes haven't been washed off, the fabric is ultra rich in colour.
+Unfortunately, this dye can transfer onto other lighter coloured items that it comes into friction with (think white undies and blue jeans, or a tote bag on a white tee).
 Usually this washes out easily enough, however you may not want to risk your expensive whites in this way.

 There are a couple of options.
-Many enthusiasts refuse to wash their raw denim products, and the "rub" is a natural and celebrated part of the ageing process.
-If denim items get stinky, you can put them in a plastic bag in the freezer to neutralise odour-causing bacteria.
-If you have jeans or a denim shirt that is likely to come into contact with lighter coloured articles and you don't mind minor colour change, then simply put the item through the washing machine before wearing.
-Now, PLEASE.
-For the love of God.
-Please, use cold water.
-Organic cotton fibres must be washed on cold.
-Also, use a gentle (eco-friendly) detergent, and never use a soaking agent or bleach.
-Hang it to dry and then wear it to your heart's content.
-If you choose to wash your raw denim, then always wash with like-colours or black in order to preserve other precious items of your conscious wardrobe.
+Many enthusiasts refuse to wash their raw denim products at all and the fade and dye transfer is a natural and celebrated part of the ageing process.
+If denim items get stinky, you can put it in a plastic bag in the freezer to neutralise odour-causing bacteria or do as Levi's CEO Chip Bergh does and spritz it with Vodka.
+If you must, you can put the item through the washing machine on a cold wash before wearing.
+Use a gentle (eco-friendly) detergent, and never use a soaking agent or bleach - that would kind of defeat the point of raw denim.
+Hang it to dry and then wear it to your heart's content, but know that it will take a few washes to get all the excess dye out in domestic laundering.
+If you do choose to wash your raw denim, then always wash with like-colours or black in order to preserve other precious items of your conscious wardrobe.

 Got questions or some killer raw denim care tips?
-Hit us up at email@example.com
+Hit us up email@example.com